Warrior Class - NATO troops develop leadership skills

-INNSWORTH, UK -- Headquarters Allied Rapid Reaction Corps hosted Exercise ARRCADE LEADER April 24-25, a two-day leadership seminar held for multinational non-commissioned officers across the headquarters.
+INNSWORTH, United Kingdom - Headquarters Allied Rapid Reaction Corps hosted Exercise ARRCADE LEADER April 24-25, a two-day leadership seminar held for multinational non-commissioned officers across the headquarters.

 LEADER began at the National Army Museum in London, looking through the history of the British Army and reflecting on leadership lessons throughout the ages.
 After the museum was the Churchill War Rooms, a look into the life and times of one of the great leaders of WWII, Winston Churchill.

 "As the leadership development committee began, our first session was to get the NCOs together and ask them how they wanted to develop their leadership in the headquarters," said UK Staff Sergeant Amy O'Hara.
 "They wanted guest speakers to come in, they wanted to get out and see leadership in the real world so that's what we thought we'd do with this two-day study period."